ghulamabbas2/shopit/readme.md

 ### Env Variables

-Create a .env file in the backend folder in config folder with name config.env Add your variables in that as shown in the course.
+Add your config variables values in the config.env file in backend/config folder as shown in the course.

 ### Install Dependencies (Frontend)